-is an annual exhibition and prize for VCE students who live, work or go to school in Moonee Valley.
+- Fireworks and Bright Sparks for students who live, work or study in Moonee Valley

 getting to the gallery

 Free parking is available beside the Gallery and there are plenty of options for travelling to the Gallery via public transport.

 Train: Closest station is Moonee Ponds on the Craigieburn Line.
 Then catch the 467 bus or take a 15-minute walk west on Holmes Road toward the river.

 Tram: Closest tram stop is Stop 41 near Maribyrnong Park on the 57 and 82 tram routes.
 Then a 10-minute walk north along the Maribyrnong River to Holmes Road.

 Bus: Closest bus stop is at the corner of Holmes Rd and Waverley St, Moonee Ponds.
 Disembark bus routes 467 or 468 then walk west for five minutes to the Gallery.

 Incinerator Gallery is fully wheelchair accessible.

 Disabled parking is available in the carpark beside the gallery.
 A lift and ramps provide access to the top levels.